glpi-project/doc/source/modules/assets/cables.rst

 To be linked to a socket, it must be specified on the hardware concerned

-* To link two material by a cable, select de frist object in endoint A
+* To link two material by a cable, select the first object in endpoint A

  * Type of asset
  * The asset
  * The socket model
  * The socket
  * If it is entered for the equipment in question, the position will be added.
  * Do the same with endpoint B

 Management
 ----------